Yard Waste 2023 Information

 - Weeds

-- Branches/brush (must be cut to lengths no more than 4 feet & firmly tied in bundles no more than 18 inches in diameter).
+- Small branches/brush (must be cut to lengths no more than 4 feet & firmly tied in bundles no more than 18 inches in diameter).

 - Prunings